 - Placeholder widget—Save a place on the page during layout design work.

 - Row widget—Position and organize content side by side in an aligned row on a page.

-- Sidebar widget—Provides two adjacent panels, allowing you to control the layout and allocation of nested widgets.
+- Sidebar widget—Use two adjacent panels to control the layout and allocation of nested widgets.